lauren1771/novaupandaway/source/requirement4.rst

 	  6. Wings Over the Rockies Air & Space Museum — Denver, Colorado
 	  7. Southern Museum of Flight — Birmingham, Alabama
 	  8. Air Zoo — Portage, Michigan
 	  9. The Museum of Flight — Seattle, Washington
 	  10. Evergreen Aviation Museum — McMinnville, Oregon
 	  11. Intrepid Sea, Air & Space Museum — New York, New York
 	  12. Virginia Air and Space Center — Hampton, Virginia
 	  13. Wings of Eagles Discovery Center — Horseheads, New York

+.. attention:: Once you have completed this requirement, make sure you document it in your worksheet!